-- The Sabbatical Officers and Felix Editor shall be elected by a College-wide secret ballot.
-All Full Members are entitled to stand and vote for these positions. - The election shall normally be held in the Spring Term on dates approved by the Council. - The Council shall determine whether the elections are to be held by paper ballot or electronic voting. - 23.
+- 20. The Sabbatical Officers and Felix Editor shall be elected by a College-wide secret ballot.
+All Full Members are entitled to stand and vote for these positions. - 21.
+The election shall normally be held in the Spring Term on dates approved jointly by the Executive Committee and CourtCouncil. - 22.
+The Executive CommitteeCouncil shall determine whether the elections are to be held by paper ballot or electronic voting. - 23.
 The ballot times (to be determined by the Elections Committee) shall include as a minimum the period between 10.00 and 17.00 on two consecutive College Days and as a maximum five whole days. - 24.
 In the event of a vacancy in mid-session, an election shall take place within twenty College days of the vacancy occurring.